martinbudden/MaybeCube/MC300/readme.md

 ![Face_Top_Stage_1_assembly](assemblies/Face_Top_Stage_1_assembly.png)

-1. Bolt the two motor mounts, the **Wiring_Guide**, and optionally **Camera_Mount** to the rear extrusion.
+1. Bolt the two motor mounts, the **Wiring_Guide**, and optionally the **Camera_Mount** to the rear extrusion.
 2. Bolt the two idlers to the front extrusion.
 3. Screw the bolts into the ends of the front and rear extrusions.
+4. Insert the t-nuts for the **Handle** into the extrusions.
-4. Insert the t-nuts for the **Top_Corner_Piece**s into the extrusions.
+5. Insert the t-nuts for the **Top_Corner_Piece**s into the extrusions.
-5. Bolt the front and rear extrusions to the side extrusions, leaving the bolts slightly loose.
+6. Bolt the front and rear extrusions to the side extrusions, leaving the bolts slightly loose.
-6. Bolt the **Top_Corner_Piece**s to the extrusions leaving the bolts slightly loose.
+7. Bolt the **Top_Corner_Piece**s to the extrusions leaving the bolts slightly loose.
-7. Turn the top face upside down and place on a flat surface.
+8. Turn the top face upside down and place on a flat surface.
 Ensure it is square and tighten the hidden bolts.
-8. Turn the top face the right way up and tighten the bolts on the **Top_Corner_Piece**s.
+9. Turn the top face the right way up and tighten the bolts on the **Top_Corner_Piece**s.

 ![Face_Top_Stage_1_assembled](assemblies/Face_Top_Stage_1_assembled.png)